The Story

 Every great restaurant begins not in a kitchen — but in a memory.
 For us, it began with the smell of slow-cooked nihari drifting through the narrow lanes of old Lucknow on a winter morning, and the deep conviction that this food deserved more than a plastic chair and a flickering bulb.

-Our founder grew up in a modest home in Lalbagh, watching his mother and grandmother spend entire afternoons grinding fresh masalas, sealing pots with dough, and coaxing magic from fire and patience.
+Our founder grew up in Lalbagh, watching his mother and grandmother spend entire afternoons grinding fresh masalas, sealing pots with dough, and coaxing magic from fire and patience.
 The flavours of that kitchen never left him.
-They became an obsession.

 What he dreamed of was not just a restaurant — it was a stage for Lucknow's forgotten grandeur.
-A place where the food would be served under the open sky, just as it once was in the Nawabi courts, where the stars were the ceiling and every guest was royalty.
+A place where food would be served under the open sky, where the stars were the ceiling and every guest was royalty.

 Five Years of Struggle,